hthm00/HousingRent/README.md

 # HousingRent

-_Calculate housing rent for mom
+_ Calculate housing rent for mom.

-_Allow input for price rate, number of rooms, and more.
+_ Allow input for price rate, number of rooms, and more.

-_CoreData will be used.
+_ CoreData will be used.